Take US 93 from Las Vegas to Ely

 Endless Combos: Parking Hopping in Paradise

 Leg 3 of the Great Basin Highway is filled with adventure in unlimited combinations.
 With five state parks in close proximity, be warned: as much time as you allow yourself… you’re gonna fill it!
-That’s why we recommend overnighting in one of the three Lincoln County towns in the area—Caliente, or Pioche—each serving up its own lasting character, backed up by a hefty helping of history.
+That’s why we recommend overnighting Caliente or Pioche, which both serve up their own lasting character, backed up by a hefty helping of history.
 Here are some highlights to consider when assembling your own park-hopping adventure.

 Caliente: So Hot Right Now